How to choose paint colours: a complete guide for Toronto homeowners

 Gloss and semi-gloss are shiny, extremely tough, and easy to clean.
 Best kept to trim, doors, and cabinets.
 On full walls, they can feel like the inside of a balloon.

-Painting based on small samples.
+Painting based on small samples is the second most common.
 The colour on a 2-inch chip looks different covering all four walls.
 Always test larger swatches.
 Always.

-Chasing trends.
+Chasing trends catches people too.
 That millennial pink or trendy sage green might feel dated in three years.
 Pick colours you genuinely love, or accept that you'll be repainting sooner.

-Treating all grays as neutral.
+A lot of people treat all grays as neutral.
+They're not.
 Some grays have warm undertones, some cool, some slightly pink.
 If you don't match undertones to your existing elements, things will clash.

-Using one colour everywhere for "flow."
+And using one colour everywhere for "flow."
 While flow matters, every room has different light and a different purpose.
 A colour that works in your living room might feel wrong in your bedroom.
-Each space deserves its own consideration.

 The bottom line